klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 Parameters:
 1. position (just like all jumpable nodes)
-2. function: Similar to functionNodes' function, first parameter is the `table of text` from nodes the dynamicNode depends on, the second, unlike functionNode, is a user-defined table, `old_state`.
+2. function: Similar to functionNodes' function, first parameter is the `table of text` from nodes the dynamicNode depends on(also without snippet-indent), the second, unlike functionNode, is a user-defined table, `old_state`.
 	This table can contain anything, its main usage is to preserve information from the previous snippetNode: